-To qualify for the fee waiver, your household income must be at or below 150 percent of the Federal Poverty Guidelines, at the time of filing, based on your household size.
+To qualify for the fee waiver, your household income must be at or below 150 percent of the Federal Poverty Guidelines based on your household size at the time you file your request.
 The Federal Poverty Guidelines are established by the Secretary of the Department of Health and Human Services annually.
-To obtain information on the current Federal Poverty Guidelines, visit our Web site at www.uscis.gov/I-912P and review Form I-912P, Poverty Guidelines for Fee Waiver Request.
+To obtain information on the current Federal Poverty Guidelines, visit our website at www.uscis.gov/I-912P.